AndrewHazelden/Maxwell-Render-Toolbox/MaxwellRenderToolbox/docs/mxi2gearvrcube.md

 ## How do I use the script? ##

-Step 1 .Render out a set of Left and Right view LatLong Stereo images and save the .mxi files.
+Step 1.
+Render out a set of Left and Right view LatLong Stereo images and save the .mxi files.

 Step 2.
 Launch PyMaxwell and open up the `mxi2gearvrcube.py` python script.

 Step 3.
-Edit the "mxiLeftImagePath" and the "mxiRightImagePath" variable in the main function near the bottom of this script and specify your Maxwell Studio based MXI scene file.
-You can specify the
+Edit the "mxsLeftImagePath" and the "mxsRightImagePath" variable in the main function near the bottom of this script and specify your Maxwell Studio based MXS scene file.

 Step 4.
 Select the **Script > Run** menu item in PyMaxwell.